Mental Health Resources

 Individual therapy services for teens and young adults (generally 14+).
 50-minute appointments weekly, every other week, or monthly, as needed by the individual.
-Available in person at 200-70 Arthur St on Mondays and by zoom or phone at various other times during the week, with limited weekend availability as well.
-There isn’t a waiting list currently and the rates are $110 per 50-minute session.
+Available in person at 200-70 Arthur St on Mondays and by zoom or phone at various other times during the week.
+There isn’t a waiting list currently and the rates are $125 per 50-minute session.

 - The Centre for Addiction and Mental Health (Canada’s largest mental health teaching hospital)